Billings Fall Ball

 Frequently Asked Questions

 The mandatory rehearsal is, in fact, mandatory.
-If you do not attend you will not be granted entrance to the ball, with very few exceptions.
+If you do not attend you will not be granted entrance to the ball with very few exceptions.
+If you plan on dancing, there are no exceptions.
+The date of the dance is posted very early to give people time to request the time off.

 There will not be food served at the ball.
 Small finger type desserts and refreshments will be available.